-LIFE With Marlon Brando: Early Photos of a Film Icon in the Making
+LIFE With Brando: Early Photos of an Icon in the Making

 More on LifeView Again

 The year was 1949, and 25-year-old Marlon Brando — “the brilliant brat,” as LIFE magazine called him following his astonishing work on Broadway in A Streetcar Named Desire — had finally answered the call of Hollywood.
-He was preparing to film his movie debut in The Men, the wrenching story of a World War II vet coping with rage and insecurity after he’s paralyzed in combat.
-And while it’s true that Los Angeles was familiar with “Next Big Thing” newcomers, it was (and still is) exceedingly rare to chronicle the earliest days in the career of an actor of Brando’s intensity, quirkiness and electrifying talent.
+He was preparing for his movie debut in The Men, the wrenching story of a paralyzed World War II vet coping with rage and insecurity.
+And while it’s true that Los Angeles was familiar with “Next Big Thing” newcomers, it was (and, to some extent, still is) exceedingly rare to document the earliest days in the career of an actor of Brando’s intensity, quirkiness and electrifying talent.

-Photographer Ed Clark captured Brando’s explosive arrival in California, chronicling the actor as he submerged himself in “The Method” — e.g., taking to a wheelchair and struggling with leg braces while he lived among paraplegics at a VA hospital in Van Nuys, California.
-But Clark also came away with surprising, engaging glimpses into the more personal, private Brando.
+Photographer Ed Clark captured Brando’s explosive arrival in California, chronicling the actor as he submerged himself in “The Method” — e.g., taking to a wheelchair and struggling with leg braces while living among paraplegics at a VA hospital in Van Nuys.
+But Clark also came away with surprising glimpses into the more personal, private Brando.

-Here, on what would have been Brando’s 90th birthday (he was born April 3, 1924, in Omaha, Neb.), LIFE.com presents a number of Clark’s photos — most of which were never published in LIFE — at a time when the young Brando was just beginning to forge his own Hollywood legend.
+Here, on the 10th anniversary of Brando’s death (the Omaha, Neb., native died on July 1, 2004, in Los Angeles), LIFE.com presents a number of Clark’s photos — most of which were never published in LIFE — at a time when the actor was just beginning to forge his own Hollywood legend.

 Accompanying Ed Clark’s images in LIFE’s archives were meticulous notes about Brando written by Theodore Strauss, who would ultimately write the magazine’s 1950 profile that coincided with the release of The Men.
 Strauss details the actor’s every eccentricity: what he wore, how he ate, what he read, how he shunned any sort of red carpet that might have been laid out for him when he came to town.